 Homecoming, senior prom, graduation – these are the common high school milestones that teens look forward to and remember fondly for years to come.
 However, not all highlights from high school are marked with such excitement and positive emotions.
-The SATs, ACTs, AP exams, and other high stakes tests are a rite of passage for most students, but are often marked with nerves, distress, and trepidation.
-Although few students enjoy these crucial exams, for some, the nervousness transcends the usual test day jitters and the student experiences a more intense form of fear known as test anxiety.
+The SATs, ACTs, AP exams, and other high stakes tests are a rite of passage for most students.
+Unfortunately, they are often marked with nerves, distress, and trepidation.
+Although few students enjoy these crucial exams, for some, the nervousness transcends the usual test day jitters.
+These students experience a more intense form of fear known as test anxiety.

-While some anxiety around high stakes testing is normal and even helpful, test anxiety can be a debilitating condition that greatly interferes with the student’s academic performance and self-esteem.
+Some anxiety around high stakes testing is normal and even helpful.
+However, test anxiety can be a debilitating condition that greatly interferes with the student’s academic performance and self-esteem.
 Researchers have found that there is an optimal level of anxiety around exams; that is, having too much or too little anxiety both can have negative outcomes for test takers.
-Having no anxiety or too little anxiety can cause one not to care much about the test and, therefore, make no efforts to study or prepare.
-An optimal level of anxiety will cause the student to understand the realistic importance of the test and its implications, without putting too much pressure on themselves.
-This will cause the student to spend an appropriate amount of time studying, get a good night’s sleep, and show up on time and prepared.

 How to know when test anxiety is a problem

 If you are a teen who experiences test anxiety or the parent of a teen with anxiety that is interfering with your or your child’s ability to succeed in school, consider consulting with a cognitive-behavioral therapist for treatment and skills to help combat this anxiety.
-You might also consider reading Dr. Piering’s suggested test anxiety tips as well.
+You might also consider reading about CBT-based test anxiety tips.